NickCopeland/Data-Pipeline/README.md

 # Data-Pipeline
-Data pipeline extracting data from Reddit.com/r/dataengineering with the purpose of data visualization using Power BI.
+Data pipeline extracting data from Reddit.com/r/dataengineering with the purpose of data visualization using Looker Studio.

 ## Why I made this